This group includes several genera, and species are difficult to identify. Two species are relatively easy to identify:

 Plurilocular sporangia elongated and often terminating in a long pseudohair Ectocarpus siliculosus

-Axes not densely set with whorls of short side branches 59
+Main axes are not densely set with whorls of short side branches 59

 Short side branches in whorls (verticillate) and separated by internodes (except in tips), normally loose-laying Cladostephus hirsutus